aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/table-features-supported-on-pdf-export/_index.md

 |Table Shading |Yes | | |
 |Hidden |Planned |Hidden table or row is currently exported as visible to rendered format. | |

-##### **Floating Tables**
+## **Floating Tables**

 Aspose.Words provides great support for the rendering of floating tables.

-Currently floating shapes may not be properly positioned when anchor is nested in a cell, belongs to a wrapped line or belongs to a paragraph with first/hanging indents, or to a 2nd column on the page, and other advanced layouts.
+Currently floating shapes may not be properly positioned when an anchor is nested in a cell, belongs to a wrapped line or belongs to a paragraph with first/hanging indents, or to a second column on the page, and other advanced layouts.
 This may cause some content to overlap in the rendered output.

 We are working to improve this with each release.